Skip to content

 Vision Vs. Medical Insurance

-Medical insurance should be used to cover your comprehensive medical eye exam.
+Medical insurance covers your comprehensive medical eye exam.
 You do not need vision insurance for this type of exam.
-Medical insurance should also be used for the further management of eye conditions and treatments.
+You will also use Medical insurance should you need to do so if further management of eye conditions and treatments are necessary.

-Vision Insurance is a benefit that can typically only be used once a year and will likely cover your regular eye exam.
-You may also have vision benefits that go towards the purchase of glasses or contacts.
+Vision Insurance is a benefit that can only be used once a year and will likely cover your regular vision eye exam.
+You may also have vision benefits that go towards purchasing glasses or contacts.

 Please note that even if you have both vision and medical insurance, you cannot use both types of insurance for the same visit.
-For example, if you schedule a comprehensive medical eye exam, you will have an additional charge to obtain your eyeglass prescription if you are trying to use both benefits at the same time.
+For example, suppose you schedule a comprehensive medical eye exam.
+In that case, you will have an additional charge to obtain your eyeglass prescription if you try to use both benefits simultaneously.

 If you schedule a regular vision eye exam, you will receive your prescription as part of those benefits.
-If however, during your regular vision appointment, you are diagnosed with a medical eye-related issue or require additional treatment, our team may recommend that you use your medical insurance to reduce your cost.
+However, suppose you are diagnosed with a medical eye-related issue during your regular vision appointment or require additional treatment.
+In that case, our team may recommend using your medical insurance to reduce your cost.